rajeevbrahma/Trashcan/README.md

 sudo pip install twilio

-Python Script Configuration
+##Python Script Configuration

 You will have to add some configuration settings to make the application work with IBM IoT platform service and Twilio messaging.
-These configurations are to be done as variables, which are already defined in the trash can's application code under[Trashcan.py](https://github.com/rajeevbrahma/Trashcan/blob/master/Trashcan.py)
+These configurations are to be done as variables, which are already defined in the trash can's application code under [Trashcan.py](https://github.com/rajeevbrahma/Trashcan/blob/master/Trashcan.py)

 Edit the variables in the following lines as follows Variable name       Line no.           Description